mariolopjr/dotfiles-arch/README.md

 ### Bootstrap Arch Linux
 Ensure you have network connectivity, then run this `bash <(curl -sL git.io/JMnGu)` script to bootstrap the system and get dotfiles installed.

+### After login
+Run `chezmoi init --apply mariolopjr` which will configure dotfiles and install the rest of the packages